kvraz/CSV-CRUD/README.md

 ## Academic Context

-This project was developed as part of the course **Application Development & Big Data** in the **Master's in Applied Informatics** program at the University of Macedonia.
+This project was developed as part of the course **Application Development & Big Data** in the **Master's in Software Development & Cloud** program at the University of Macedonia.

 ## Features